openxc/openxc-python/docs/code-generation.rst

 as a list to accommodate multiple raw states being coalesced into a single final state (e.g. key off and key removed both mapping to just "off").

-``send_frequency`` - (default: 1) Some CAN signals are sent at a very high frequency, likely more often than will ever be useful to an application.
-The value of this attribute is used as the denominator in the ratio ``1/x`` to determine the percentage of the signals that will be let through.
-The default value (``1``) means that ``1/1`` (i.e. 100%) of the signal values received will be translated.
-Increasing the value will reduce the number of messages that are sent - a value of ``10`` means that only ``1/10`` messages (i.e. every 10th message) is processed.
-You don't want to combine this attribute with ``send_same`` or else you risk missing a status change message if wasn't one of the messages the VI decided to let through.
+``max_frequency`` - (default: 0, no limit) Some CAN signals are sent at a very high frequency, likely more often than will ever be useful to an application.
+This attribute sets the maximum frequency (Hz) that the signal will be processed and let through.
+The defualt value (``0``) means that all values will be processed, and there is no limit imposed by the firmware.
+If you want to make sure you don't miss a change in value even when dropping messages, see the ``force_send_changed`` attribute.
+You probably don't want to combine this attribute with ``send_same`` or else you risk missing a status change message if wasn't one of the messages the VI decided to let through.

 ``send_same`` - (default: ``true``) By default, all signals are translated every time they are received from the CAN bus.
 By setting this to ``false``, you can force a signal to be sent only if the value has actually changed.
 This works best with boolean and state based signals.

+``force_send_changed`` - (default: ``false``) Meant to be used in cojunction with ``max_frequency``, if this is true a signal will be sent regardeless of the given frequency if the value has changed.
+This is useful for state-based and boolean states, where the state change is the most important thing and you don't want that message to be dropped.

 ``writable`` - (default: ``false``) Set this attribute to ``true`` to allow this signal to be written back to the CAN bus by an application.
 OpenXC